SOLV-Code/Open-Source-Env-Cov-PacSalmon/README.md

 We are now trying to test whether this approach can be scaled up from a relatively contained setting to a more typical data management situation.
 The Yukon Chinook data compilation was part of high-priority project with clear terms of reference for the project, a large technical working group, and dedicated resources.
 More typically, data management systems

 The [worked example](https://github.com/SOLV-Code/UltraLite-Fisheries-Data-System) explains the structure of the data management system and how the components fit together.
 It also has tips on getting started with git/github and for setting up automated reports using markdown.

+## Scope

+* useable annual time series (quality controlled estimates, not raw data)
+* meta-data for time series or individual records
+* inventory of projects where each series was used, documenting where the covariate improved the model.

+## Repository structure

+* each data set  = 1 folder
+* Readme file in markdown (standard section) -> pulled into automated report
+* individual csv files for each series

 ## Feedback on OSEC-PS